 Max Strohe – from retirement home kitchen to Michelin-starred restaurant

-- It is all about the name Tulus Lotrek and a first Michelin star
+• Tulus Lotrek and the first Michelin star

 Max Strohe doesn’t just demonstrate his abilities at his restaurant Tulus Lotrek and on various TV shows, he also shows his commitment to society.
 During the Coronavirus pandemic, for example, he and his partner Ilona Scholl launched the ‘Kochen für Helden’ campaign [Cooking for Heroes], for which the couple received the Order of Merit of the Federal Republic of Germany in 2021.